-Indicator 2.2.1 Additions and deletions to the forest area Indicator Statement(s) 2.2.1(b) - Existing areas of non-forested types artificially converted to forested types.
-Element(s) 2.2 Forest Ecosystem Productivity , , 4.1 Carbon Uptake and Storage 4.2 Forest Land Conversion Value(s) and Objective(s) Value 2.2: A productive forest ecosystem.
-Objective 2.2: Conserving forest ecosystem productivity by maintaining ecosystem conditions (habitats) that are capable of supporting naturally occurring species.
-Value 4.1: Carbon Uptake and Storage.
-Objective 4.1: Maintain processes that take carbon from the atmosphere and store it in forest ecosystems.
-Value 4.2: Maintenance of total forest land.
-Objective 4.2: Protect forestlands (within our jurisdiction) from deforestation or conversion to non-forests.
-Description and Background Given the crown forest land ownership and associated forest tenure situation in Canada forest companies generally have little influence over additions to or deletions from the forest area, which generally are a result of government land use objectives.
+13 - Landbase Indicator Statement(s) 13 - Existing areas of non-forested types artificially converted to forested types.
+Target 0 hectares Basis for Target Existing non-forested types within cut blocks may represent valuable habitats that should remain without trees.
+Seasonal wetlands could be converted to forest cover, but these sites can be important waterfowl and amphibian habitat and should be preserved.
+Grass/ shrub plant communities may be important foraging areas for ungulates and bears.
+In addition to their ecological value, these areas may also have social value.
+Open meadows/ wetlands may be valuable hunting or berry picking areas, or popular camping sites.
+Others may be valued for their aesthetics.
+These non-forested types are part of the mosaic of ecosystems in the DFA, and should be maintained as a part of SFM.
+Variance 0 hectares Description and Background Given the crown forest land ownership and associated forest tenure situation in Canada forest companies generally have little influence over additions to or deletions from the forest area, which generally are a result of government land use objectives.
 The Fort St. James DFA contains a variety of non-forested types that exist at the landscape level.
-These types may be wetlands, rock outcrops, grasslands, brush, or other areas that are not dominated by trees.
-These types may be valuable sites for wildlife, or may represent unique and unusual features that should be preserved in their non-forested state.
+These types may be wellands, rock outcrops, grasslands, brush, or other areas that are not dominated by trees.
+These types may be valuable sites for wildlife or may represent unique and unusual features that should be preserved in their non-forested state.
 All licensees prepare planting contracts that describe areas to be planted.
 This is usually done through maps and contract schedules that list planting stratums.
 While most licensees do not have formal policies preventing the planting of naturally occurring non-forested types, it is not common practice to do so.
 Planting these sites is not legally required (unless the Site Plan included them in the Net Area to Reforest), and it would be uneconomical to pay for the reforestation of sites where trees are probably not suitable to grow.
 The target for this indicator is focused on those activities where forest companies have direct control (i.e. excludes other permanent losses resulting from other industries sharing the overall forest estate).
 Sustainable forest management seeks to maintain the landscape diversity of the DFA and this indicator is intended to achieve this by preventing the aforestation of naturally occurring non-forested types.
 In the interim, until government has finalized assumptions for carbon budget modeling, Canfor' carbon strategy will be: To maintain some old growth on the land base for carbon storage, To ensure prompt reforestation for carbon uptake, and To minimize permanent access structures in order to maintain forest productivity for carbon uptake.
-Canfor will continue to report on the target within this indicator (existing areas of non-forested types artificially converted to forested types) as well as related indicators and targets for regeneration delay, additions and deletions to the forest area and retention of old forest.
-Collectively, these indicator statements and targets demonstrate commitment to positively influence carbon balance within the management unit.
-Canfor will continue to monitor developments in carbon sequestration modeling both at the provincial and regional level and will utilize this information within the SFM Plan.
-At the very least, Canfor will rely upon forest carbon analysis conducted in conjunction with the next Timber Supply Review.
-Strategy Canfor is responsible for monitoring, tracking and reporting this indicator.
-If existing areas of non-forested types are planted, corrective and preventative actions will be identified to improve consistency.
-Improvements in operational plan development and planting supervision will be adopted if required In order to maintain naturally occurring non-forested types, Canfor has established a target of 100% of these sites to remain unplanted.
-Canfor will establish policies to ensure these areas are not included in the Net Area to Reforest of harvested blocks and adjacent cutblocks, and they will ensure planting contracts clearly identify these areas to be excluded from the planting area.
-Stand level plans (site plans) specifically identify productive and non-productive ground.
-Non forest types are excluded from areas to reforest.
-Current Status The following table identifies the hectares of existing non-forested types artificially converted to forested types.
-From TSR 2012-2017 0 ha.
-Forecast Maintenance of all non-forested types within cutblocks Target 0 hectares.
-Basis for Target Existing non-forested types within cut blocks may represent valuable habitats that should remain without trees.
-Seasonal wetlands could be converted to forest cover, but these sites can be important waterfowl and amphibian habitat and should be preserved.
-Grass/ shrub plant communities may be important foraging areas for ungulates and bears.
-In addition to their ecological value, these areas may also have social value.
-Open meadows/ wetlands may be valuable hunting or berry picking areas, or popular camping sites.
-Others may be valued for their aesthetics.
-These non-forested types are part of the mosaic of ecosystems in the DFA, and should be maintained as a part of SFM.
-Periodic Measurement Annual Measurement The locations of existing areas of non-forested types are identified in Forest Development Plans/Forest Stewardship Plans and other operational plans.
-Planting information is tracked and retained by Canfor in a database or filed in an appropriate manner.
-Canfor will determine the indicator percent and include the information in the annual SFMP report for the operational year April 1 st to March 31 st .
+Canfor will continue to report on the target within this in